I never “got” Dilbert until I started working an office job. And then it all started to make sense.

 What lessons?
-I’m not here to summarize the entire book and take money from Adams’s pocket, but I’ll hit some big themes to get you interested in buying the book.
+I’m not going to summarize the entire book, but I’ll hit some big themes to whet your appetite and get you interested in buying the book.
 Afterwards, I will discuss some of my personal favorite bits of advice that have had a disproportionate amount of utility in my own life.

 - How to systematize your life to put you in the best position to succeed.
 You largely make your own luck, and small steps now will add up to big successes later.

 - The importance of skills.
 Learn as many skills as possible and “stack” them to turn yourself into something unique.
-Every skill learned roughly doubles your odds of success.
+In Adams’ estimation, every skill learned roughly doubles your odds of success.